civican/legisinfo/44-1/bills/C-31/bill_text.md

     subject to any of subsections (2) to (6) that apply in the circumstances, the total amount of the rent referred to in paragraph (f) is at least 30% of the applicant's adjusted income for 2021.

-  **(2)** If a payment for room and either board or other services is made in respect of a principal residence and it includes an unspecified amount for the board or other services, only 75% of the payment is to be taken into account as rent for the purposes of paragraph (1)(g).
+  **(2)** If a payment for room and either board or other services is made in respect of a principal residence and it includes an unspecified amount for the board or other services, only 90% of the payment is to be taken into account as rent for the purposes of paragraph (1)(g).

-  **(3)** If an applicant had a cohabiting spouse or common-law partner during 2022 but is living separate and apart from them on the reference day, the total amount of rent paid by the applicant to be taken into account for the purposes of paragraph (1)(g) is
+  **(3)** If an applicant had a cohabiting spouse or common-law partner during 2022 but is living separate and apart from them on the reference day, the total amount of rent paid by the applicant to be taken into account for the purposes of paragraph (1)(g) is the total amount of rent paid in 2022 by the applicant.

-    50% of the total amount of rent paid in 2022 by the cohabiting spouses or common-law partners in respect of the period ending immediately before the day on which they start living separate and apart, plus

-    the total amount of rent paid in 2022 by the applicant in respect of the period beginning on that day.

   **(4)** If the applicant and their cohabiting spouse or common-law partner live in two different principal residences at any point in 2022, the applicant may take into account, for the purposes of paragraph (1)(g), the total amount of the rent paid in 2022 by either of them for both of those principal residences while they were each other's cohabiting spouse or common-law partner.